Color Dreams: Founding and early years

 Color Dreams was launched by Dan Lawton in 1989 in Brea, California, at the peak of the NES's popularity.
-The company had worked out a method to bypass the NES's 10NES lock-out chip.
-Lawton opposed Nintendo's licensing requirements and also saw a business opportunity: Color Dreams could sell cheaper games and modify the cartridges themselves, such as by adding an additional processor or accessing unused features in the NES hardware.
+The company had discovered a method to bypass the NES's 10NES lock-out chip.
+Nintendo's licensing requirements included a licensing fee and a restriction on the number of games a company could publish per year.
+Lawton opposed Nintendo's licensing requirements and saw a business opportunity in bypassing them: Color Dreams could sell more games at lower prices than competitors.
+Color Dreams also intended to modify the cartridges themselves, such as by adding an additional processor or accessing unused features in the NES hardware.
 After an internal legal review, the company believed they were safe from lawsuits and released Baby Boomer in 1989, with several other titles planned for quick release afterward.

 Color Dreams games were marked by a baby-blue cartridge (distinguished from typical gray cartridges).
-The cartridges had to be physically inserted into the NES in certain ways in order for the lock-out bypass to work.
+For the lock-out bypass to work, players had to physically insert the cartridges using a specific technique.
 Later models of the NES would prevent certain Color Dreams cartridges from working correctly, posing an ongoing customer service problem for the company.

 Games that were considered low-quality even by the standards of Color Dreams were released on a budget "Bunch Games" label.
 Five Bunch Games titles were released in 1990.

 Color Dreams published games at a rapid clip (six in 1989 alone), the vast majority for the NES.
 In 1990, they claimed to be developing the "SuperCartridge," an NES-compatible cartridge intended to compete with the upcoming Super Nintendo.
 The company stated it would debut with a game adaptation of the horror film Hellraiser.
 The SuperCartridge attempted to simulate a 16-bit color palette by rapidly alternating between two 8-bit palettes.
 This did not achieve the desired effect, and the cartridges were expensive to produce, so the project was scrapped.

 The Hellraiser project too eventually fizzled out, partly because of the failure of the SuperCartridge and partly because of marketing concerns.
 In 1990, Color Dreams formed Wisdom Tree, a spinoff company focused on Christianity-themed games.
 Because Hellraiser was a mature, gory film, Color Dreams management feared it would conflict with Wisdom Tree's wholesome image, and so the project was canceled despite the company paying $50,000 for the license to the Wolfenstein 3D engine.
 The company's experience with that engine, however, would eventually lead to the release of Super 3D Noah's Ark in 1994.